wp-plugins/work-the-flow-file-upload/README.txt

 * Minor updates to the workflow demo.

 == Upgrade Notice ==
+= 3.0.0 =
+* Improved performance : revised javascript routines to use JQuery in no-conflicts mode, allowing use of wordpress supplied jquery scripts instead of importing from code.jquery.
+* Additional support for the new PRO version shortcode [wtf_fu_list_files], a file listing shortcode that includes filetype icons and templated table display.
+* All users should upgrade for the JQuery performance benefits.
+* PRO users please upgrade this core package first *before* also upgrading the PRO package to 3.0.0.

 = 2.5.4 =
 * Updated readme and version numbers correctly (missed in 2.5.3) = 2.5.3 =